c9s/typeloy/README.md

 #### Production Quality Meteor Deployments

-Meteor Up (mup for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
+Typeloy is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
 It supports only Debian/Ubuntu flavours and Open Solaris at the moments.
 (PRs are welcome)

 You can use install and use Meteor Up from Linux, Mac and Windows.